Careers in Computer Science

-In addition to the exceptional starting salaries and highly diverse range of applications of computer science jobs, computer science is also a highly stable career field.
+In addition to the exceptional starting salaries and highly diverse range of applications of computer science jobs, computer science is a highly stable career field.
 Not only are computer science degrees needed for a number of applications across nearly every industry, but the total number of computer science jobs has also been steadily increasing.
 In fact, according to the U.S. Department of Labor Bureau of Labor Statistics projection for 2002-2012, 6 of the 10 occupations in the country with the most new jobs are in the field of computer science.

 The high demand for computer science degrees ensures international students the ability to procure a lucrative job in the field.
 Most computer science departments boast placement rates of graduates well above an astounding 85%-- a number far above many other disciplines.
 Moreover, studies estimate that five of the top ten fastest growing occupations for college graduates are computer science occupations.